awsdocs/amazon-rds-user-guide/doc_source/rds-custom.md

 # Working with Amazon RDS Custom<a name="rds-custom"></a>

-Amazon RDS Custom automates database administration tasks and operations and makes it possible for you as a database administrator to access and customize your database environment and operating system\.
+Amazon RDS Custom automates database administration tasks and operations\.
+RDS Custom makes it possible for you as a database administrator to access and customize your database environment and operating system\.
 With RDS Custom, you can customize to meet the requirements of legacy, custom, and packaged applications\.

 **Topics**
 + [Addressing the challenge of database customization](#custom-intro.challenge)